open-dynamic-robot-initiative/open_robot_actuator_hardware/mechanics/actuator_module_v1/details/details_encoder.md

 #### Instructions:
 * Find and order the AEDM-5810-Z12 encoder kit
-* Disassemble the encoder kit and extract the encoder and the codewheel
+* Disassemble the encoder kit and extract the encoder and the codewheel.
+* Dissasembly instructions can be found [here](details_encoder_kit_disassembly.md).
 * Modify the aluminium flange according to [this drawing](../drawings/codewheel_modification.PDF)
 * Use the correct stl to print encoder mount (the encoder mounts for the two options are different)